ibm-messaging/mq-mqi-nodejs/README.md

 Installation of the package will automatically install any prerequisite packages downloadable from the npm repository.

+It also requires the MQ C client libraries to be installed that you can get from your MQ installation media or from [this site](http://www-01.ibm.com/support/docview.wss?uid=swg24042176).

 ## Sample applications
 Samples are provided to put and get messages, and subscribe to